 Is Pepephone roaming free throughout Europe?

-Yes, within the European Union, Iceland, Liechtenstein, and Norway, you use your Pepephone plan without surcharge, with the same gigabytes, calls, and SMS as your plan.
+Yes, within the European Union, Iceland, Liechtenstein, and Norway, you use your Pepephone rate without surcharge, with the same gigabytes, calls, and SMS as your plan.
 A fair use policy only applies to plans with a lot of data.
-Check the operator's official website for the exact limit of your plan.
+Check the official operator's website for the exact limit of your rate.

 How much does Pepephone roaming cost outside the EU?

 Outside the EU, Pepephone bills per consumption, and the price depends on the destination zone.
-As an approximate range, data can range from €0.50 to €6 per MB, and calls from €1 to €3 per minute.
-These are not official figures: consult the operator's website for the exact data for each country.
+As a guideline, data can range from €0.50 to €6 per MB, and calls from €1 to €3 per minute.
+These are not official figures: check the operator's website for the exact data for each country.

 How do I deactivate roaming on Pepephone?